BG posts bigger-than-expected fall in profit

-In the third quarter BG sold its oil at an average of $104 per barrel, down from $112 the previous year, while its average UK gas price fell 17 percent to 37 pence per therm.

-The oil and gas producer has however started to reap benefits of costly projects in Brazil and Australia.

-BG's third-quarter revenue rose 4 percent to $4.6 billion as oil output from Brazil rose to more than 100,000 barrels of oil equivalent per day.
+Total operating profit came to $1.3 billion in the third quarter, undershooting a company-provided consensus of $1.4 billion, while revenue rose 4 percent to $4.6 billion as BG was able to substantially increase oil output from Brazil to more than 100,000 barrels of oil equivalent per day.

-It is also on track to deliver its first liquefied natural gas (LNG) cargo from the Queensland Curtis LNG project by the end of the year.

-The positive outlook from these projects meant the group was able to reiterate its full-year production guidance of the lower end of the 590,000-630,000 boed.

 "Our developments in Brazil and Australia are progressing well and, in the case of Brazil, beginning to have a material impact on our business," said BG Group's interim Executive Chairman, Andrew Gould.